torvalds/linux/Documentation/networking/af_xdp.rst

 XDP programs to redirect frames to a memory buffer in a user-space application.

-An AF_XDP socket (XSK) is created with the normal socket() syscall.
+An AF_XDP socket (XSK) is created with the yesrmal socket() syscall.
 Associated with each XSK are two rings: the RX ring and the TX ring.
 A socket can receive packets on the RX ring and it can send packets on the TX ring.
 These rings are registered and sized with the setsockopts XDP_RX_RING and XDP_TX_RING, respectively.
 It is mandatory to have at least one of these rings for each socket.
 An RX or TX descriptor ring points to a data buffer in a memory area called a UMEM.
-RX and TX can share the same UMEM so that a packet does not have to be copied between RX and TX.
-Moreover, if a packet needs to be kept for a while due to a possible retransmit, the descriptor that points to that packet can be changed to point to another and reused right away.
+RX and TX can share the same UMEM so that a packet does yest have to be copied between RX and TX.
+Moreover, if a packet needs to be kept for a while due to a possible retransmit, the descriptor that points to that packet can be changed to point to ayesther and reused right away.
 This again avoids copying data.

 The UMEM consists of a number of equally sized chunks.
 A descriptor in